-^{}adams.brian@bls.gov
+\adams.brian@bls.gov

-[†]kevin.williams@yale.edu
+&lt;sup>†kevin.williams@yale.edu

-[‡]A previous version of this paper circulated under the title, "Zone Pricing and Strategic Interaction: Evidence from Drywall."
-We thank the seminar participants at the University of Minnesota, California State University-East Bay, Marketing Science, University of Wisconsin-Madison, Yale University, Econometric Society Summer Meetings, University of Massachusetts-Amherst, Bureau of Labor Statistics, Department of Justice, Federal Trade Commission, University of Pennsylvania, and the AEA Winter Meetings for useful comments.
+&lt;sup>‡A previous version of this paper circulated under the title, "Zone Pricing and Strategic Interaction: Evidence from Drywall."
+We thank the seminar participants at the University of Minnesota, California State University-East Bay, Marketing Science, University of Wisconsin-Madison, Yale University, Econometric Society Summer Meetings, University of Massachusetts-Amherst, Bureau of Labor Statistics, Department of Justice, Federal Trade Commission, University of Pennsylvania, AEA Winter Meetings, and the University of Chicago for useful comments.
 We thank Bonnie Murphie and Ryan Ogden for their assistance with Bureau of Labor Statistics data.
 All views expressed in this paper are those of the authors and do not necessarily reflect the views or policies of the U.S. Bureau of Labor Statistics.